 Most rely on an individually owned septic system and, while a septic system can be a deterrent for some buyers, many homeowners find few complications from a modern septic system.
 Even better, most homeowners will also realize a reduced property tax bill since the house doesn’t require city sewer services.
 Local private water districts commonly provide water to these areas, too; most do not require well water.

 Options for all

-For those considering building their dream home on an oversized home-site, plan on a five month window to dsign and build your home.
+For those considering building their dream home on an oversized homesite, plan on a five-month window to design and build your home.
 Custom and semi-custom new homes on these acre lots in Georgetown start around $325,000.
 There are also plenty of resale options here; with approximately 100 resale homes regularly on the market, prices for resale homes start around $250,000.

 Georgetown is a perfect option for those who want some distance from the big city life of Austin.
 The community should be added to anyone’s short list of areas to consider when relocating to Central Texas.
 While there are plenty of more traditional neighborhoods in Georgetown, Texas, those moving to the metro Austin area might want to consider owning a home that sits on an acre or more – it’s even more outdoor space to enjoy a new life in Central Texas.

 History of Georgetown

 Settlers were originally drawn to the Georgetown area because of the fertile black soil in the eastern portion.
 Land for the city was donated by George Washington Glasscock and the city was named for him.
 The opening of Southwestern in 1840 was a major boon for the area.
 In 1848, the city was named as the county seat of the newly formed Williamson County.

 Georgetown, Texas has continued to grow in the twentieth century, especially since Interstate 35 was run through it.
 While it has not experienced the booming growth of areas such as Round Rock, this neighbor of Austin, Texas is still a vibrant city.